A Century of Portraits: A Visual Historical Record of American High School Yearbooks: The Yearbook Dataset

 On average, 28.8 faces are included in the dataset from each yearbook with an average of 329 faces per school across all years.
 The distribution of photographs over year and region is depicted in Figure~\ref{fig:facesperyear}.
 Overall, 46.4\% of the photos come from the 100 largest cities according to US census~\cite{100Cities}.

-As no dataset is bias-free, let us consider the potential biases in our data sample as compared to the high school age population of the United States.
+Let us consider the potential biases in our data sample as compared to the high school age population of the United States.
 Since 1902 America's high schools have followed a standard format in terms of the population they served~\cite{Goldin}.
-Yet, this does not mean that the population of high school students has always been an unbiased sample of the youth population in the US.
+Yet, this does not mean that the population of high school students has always been an unbiased sample of the US youth population.
 In the early 1900s, less than 10\% of all American 18-year-olds graduated from high school, but by end of the 1960s graduation rates increased to almost 50\%~\cite{Goldin}.
 Moreover, the standardization of high schools in the United States left out most of the African American population, especially in the South, until the middle of the 20th century~\cite{GoldinRace}.

 In our dataset 53.4\% of the photos are of women, and 46.6\% are of men.
-As the true gender proportion in the population is only available in a census year it is difficult to determine whether this is a bias in our data.
+As the true gender proportion in the population is only available in a census year we are unsure if this is a bias in our data.
 However, the gender imbalance may be due to the fact that historically girls are disproportionately more likely than boys to attend high school through graduation~\cite{Goldin}.